SylvainA77/galera_innoptimizer/README.md

 * then validate some wsrep parameter and change them if not optimal to start switching to RSU mode
 * get the table list from the desired databases
 * for each tables:
- * checking that the flow control paused value is enough smaller to start entering RSU mode.
-If it's not the case, it will wait 30 sec and re-checking until the value is correct.
+ * checking that the flow control paused value is small enough to start entering RSU mode.
+If not, it will wait 30 sec and re-checking until the value is correct.
  * entering RSU mode
  * optimizing table
  * if partitionning detected, rebuild each of them instead of optimizing table
- * retoring TOI mode
+ * restoring TOI mode

 If during an optimize the Galera workload is too high on the current table, it will abord optimize and jump to the next table.
 You are notified of each status for each tables.